Argyraspides/Chiron/README.md

 V - While unpaused, deletes the last drawn polygon.

-C - While unpaused, Clears the console window.
+C - While unpaused, clears the console window.

 Esc - While unpaused, deletes all polygons from the engine.